 For example, assume you need to write up five reviews in time for a meeting.
 However, you realize that you’ll only be able to get four of them done in the time remaining before the meeting.
 If you become aware of this fact well in advance, you may be able to easily delegate writing up one of the reviews to someone else.
 However, if you hadn’t bothered to do a time check on your tasks beforehand, you might have ended up not realizing your time problem until just an hour before the meeting.
 At that point, it might be considerably more difficult to find someone to delegate one of the reviews to, and more difficult for them to fit the task into their day, too.

 When doing a lot of tasks without a break, it is harder to stay focused and motivated.
 Allow some downtime between tasks to clear your head and refresh yourself.
-Consider grabbing a brief nap, going for a short walk, or meditating.
+Consider taking a brief nap, going for a short walk, or meditating.

 Think about which days might be best to dedicate to specific tasks.
 For example, you might need to plan a meeting to discuss cash flow on a day when you know the company CFO is available.